Donn

-In Irish mythology, Donn ("the dark one", from Dhuosnos) is an ancestor of the Gaels and is believed to have been a god of the dead.
-Donn is said to dwell in Tech Duinn (the "house of Donn" or "house of the dark one"), where the souls of the dead gather.
+In Irish mythology, Donn ("the dark one", from Dhuosnos) is an ancestor of the Gaels and believed to be a god of the dead.
+Donn is said to dwell in Teach Duinn (the "house of Donn" or "house of the dark one"), where the souls of the dead gather.
 He may have originally been an aspect of the Dagda.
 Folklore about Donn survived into the modern era in parts of Ireland, in which he is said to be a phantom horseman riding a white horse.

 Early literary sources

-A 9th-century poem says that Donn's dying wish was that all his descendants would gather at Donn's house or Tech Duinn (modern Irish Teach Duinn) after death: "To me, to my house, you shall all come after your deaths".
-The 10th-century tale Airne Fíngein ("Fíngen's Vigil") says that Tech Duinn is where the souls of the dead gather.
-In their translation of Acallam na Senórach, Ann Dooley and Harry Roe commented that "to go to the House of Donn in Irish tradition means to die".
-This suggests that the pagan Gaels saw Donn as their ancestor and believed they would go to his abode when they died.
-Tech Duinn may have been thought of as a place where the souls of the dead gathered before travelling to their final destination in the otherworld, or before being reincarnated.
-According to Julius Caesar, the Gauls also claimed descent from a god whom he likened to Dis Pater, the Roman god of the underworld.
+A ninth-century poem records that Donn's dying wish was for all his descendants to gather at his house or Tech Duinn (modern Irish Teach Duinn) after death: "To me, to my house, you shall all come after your deaths".
+The tenth-century tale Airne Fíngein ("Fíngen's Vigil") notes that Tech Duinn is where the souls of the dead gather.
+In their translation of Acallam na Senórach, Ann Dooley and Harry Roe observe that "to go to the House of Donn in Irish tradition means to die".
+This suggests that the pagan Gaels saw Donn as their ancestor and believed they would go to his abode after death.
+Tech Duinn may have been thought of as a place where the souls of the dead gathered before travelling to their final destination in the otherworld or before being reincarnated.

 The Christian writers who recorded the Lebor Gabála Érenn made Donn into Éber Donn one of the mythical Milesian ancestors of the Gaels.
 The Milesians invade Ireland and take it from the Tuatha Dé Danann.
 During their invasion, Donn slights Ériu, one of the eponymous goddesses of Ireland, and he drowns in a shipwreck off the southwest coast.
 Donn is then buried on a rocky island which becomes known as Tech Duinn.
 In the literature, Tech Duinn is said to lie at or beyond the western edge of Ireland.
 Tech Duinn is commonly identified with Bull Rock, an islet off the western tip of the Beara Peninsula.
 Bull Rock resembles a dolmen or portal tomb as it has a natural tunnel through it, allowing the sea to pass under it as if through a portal.
 In Ireland there was a belief that the souls of the dead departed westwards over the sea with the setting sun.